prilk-consulting/eu_einvoice_peppol/README.md

 E-invoices according to the "XRECHNUNG" profile can be validated at https://erechnungsvalidator.service-bw.de.

+For PEPPOL invoices (UBL 2.1), you can use the [PEPPOL Validation Service](https://peppol.helger.com/public/locale-en_US/menuitem-validation) or your PEPPOL service provider's validation tools.

 ## Contributing

 This app uses `pre-commit` for code formatting and linting.
 Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository: